-Submitted to the United States Senate Committee on Appropriations Subcommittee on Financial Services and General Government April 22, 2024
+Submitted to the United States Senate Committee on Appropriations Subcommittee on Financial Services and General Government May 5, 2025

-Fiscal Year 2025 Appropriations
+Fiscal Year 2026 Appropriations

-Chair Van Hollen, Ranking Member Hagerty, and Members of the Subcommittee, the Western Governors' Association (WGA) appreciates the opportunity to provide written testimony on the appropriations and activities of the federal agencies under the Subcommittee's jurisdiction, including the Executive Office of the President, the Election Assistance Commission (EAC), the Federal Communications Commission (FCC), and the Small Business Administration (SBA).
+Chair Hagerty, Ranking Member Reed, and Members of the Subcommittee, the Western Governors' Association (WGA) appreciates the opportunity to provide written testimony on the appropriations and activities of the federal agencies under the Subcommittee's jurisdiction, including the Executive Office of the President, the Federal Communications Commission (FCC), and the Small Business Administration (SBA).
 WGA is an independent organization representing the Governors of the 22 westernmost states and territories.
 The Association is an instrument of the Governors for bipartisan policy development, information sharing and collective action on issues of critical importance to the western United States.

 Western Governors underscore the importance of a close and productive working relationship between states, territories, and the federal government and understand that more effective cooperation depends on federal recognition of states as co-sovereigns and partners.
-The promotion of greater partnership between states and the federal government is central to the mission of WGA and is reflected in the Governors' Policy Resolution 2024-01, Strengthening the State-Federal Relationship.
-Given the numerous federal programs, policies, and regulations directly affecting states and territories, Western Governors encourage the Subcommittee to direct Congress and federal agencies to improve their internal processes and coordinate with states and territories on federal policies and procedures, as well as integrate state and territorial data into federal programs, including for policymaking purposes.
+The promotion of greater partnership between states and the federal government is central to the mission of WGA and is reflected in Western Governors' Policy Resolution 2024-01, Strengthening the State-Federal Relationship.
+Given the numerous federal programs, policies, and regulations directly affecting states and territories, Western Governors encourage the Subcommittee to direct federal agencies to improve their internal processes and coordinate with states and territories on federal policies and procedures, as well as integrate state and territorial data into federal programs, including for policymaking purposes.

-WGA has several other resolutions relevant to the Subcommittee's work, including Policy Resolutions 2022-05, Cybersecurity; 2024-04, Combating the Opioid Crisis; 2023-07, Broadband Connectivity; and 2023-06, Rural Development, that may assist the Subcommittee as it considers funding priorities for FY25.
+WGA has several other resolutions relevant to the Subcommittee's work, including policy resolutions 2024-04, Combating the Opioid Crisis; 2023-07, Broadband Connectivity; and 2023-06, Rural Development, that may assist the Subcommittee as it considers funding priorities for fiscal year 2026.